Trudeau was just voted the worst modern Prime Minister by Canadians

 Difference from 2023: +1

-21% of those surveyed said they weren’t sure which Prime Minister since the late 1960s was the worst, which was a 4-point decrease from the percentage recorded in 2023.
+21% of those surveyed said they weren’t sure which Prime Minister since the late 1960s had been the worst, which was a 4-point decrease from the percentage recorded in 2023.

 Now that we know which Prime Ministers were voted the worst, let's take a look at who was voted the best.
 Justin Trudeau’s father, Pierre Trudeau, took the top spot in this ranking with 18% of the votes, a 2-point decrease from 2023 survey results.